darwinia-network/docs/docs/evm/tutorial/migration/generate-account.md

 1. Verify that you selected the account you want to migrate from.
 2. Enter the EVM account you would like to migrate to.

-    🙋‍♂️ a.
+    !!! note
         Please ensure that you **have the private key** for this EVM account.
 And this account is not from any third-party platform.

-    b.
+    !!! note
         Please confirm that the EVM account you are using is a new address that has not been previously used on Darwinia 1.0.
 If the account already exists on Darwinia 1.0, don't worry 🤗 - the migrate button will not be clickable and you will receive a prompt indicating that `the EVM account is not free` and that you need to fill in another account.

     ![evm-tutorial-migrate-general-3](../../../images/evm-tutorial-migrate-general-3.png)